younginnovations/internship-challenges/programming/library-management/readme.md

 * Once complete, create a private repo called "yipl-library" in [github](https://github.com/new)
 * Solve the problem detailed below
 * Push your code to the repo (make sure that you have multiple commits with proper messages)
-* Invite internship@yipl.com.np to that particular private repo
+* Invite yi-internship to that particular private repo
 * Before submit your application, you must have a **proper `README.md` file** in your repository with the following:
   * Project overview
   * How to set up the project